Data Structures

 dictionary A collection of key–value pairs.

-tuple An ordered collection of elements you.
+tuple An ordered, unchangeable (immutable) collection of elements.

 set An unordered collection of unique elements.